celesteh/Immrama/help/iOS.md

-# Immrama
+# Immrama - iOS Performers

 ## Preparing your iPhone or iPad

 Any device with a web browser can be used to view the score.
 Users are advised to take a few steps before performances or rehearsals.

 * Set the device to silent